PopovEvgeniy/simpleswfconvertor/readme.txt

 Simple swf convertor is a power tool with the simple interface.
 It let you convert an Adobe flash movie to stand-alone self-played movie.
-Self-played movie is an executable file: it combines the built-in player and the Flash movie in one file.
+Self-played movie is an executable file: it combines the built-in player, and the Flash movie in one file.

 Prepare for first start